Western Michigan hosts North Dakota State for season opener - WTOP News

 Kalamazoo, Michigan; Monday, 7 p.m.
 EST

-BOTTOM LINE: The Western Michigan Broncos host the North Dakota State Bison in the season opener.
+BOTTOM LINE: The Western Michigan Broncos begin the season at home against the North Dakota State Bison.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.